Masmiseim36/nxpSDK/boards/mimxrt685audevk/dsp_examples/xaf_usb_demo/dsp/readme.txt

 NOTE: DSP image can only be debugged using J-Link debugger.
 See again 'Getting Started with Xplorer for MIMXRT685-AUD-EVK.pdf' for more information.

+Known issue: When starting the "usb_speaker" after the "usb_mic" command, the sound output may be distorted.
+    Please power cycle the board.

 Running the demo CM33
 =====================
 When the demo runs successfully, the terminal will display the following: